Strength in Numbers

 Military service members under age 25 are more likely to commit suicide.

-Our organization has been around for over seven years.
+Our organization has been around for over nine years.

 Since 2010 more U.S. soldiers have died by suicide than from traffic accidents, heart disease, cancer and homicide.

 Prescriptions written specifically for antipsychotic drugs for active-duty troops increased 1,083% from 2005-2011, compared to the civilian population's 22% increase.

 About 11-20 out of every 100 Veterans (or between 11-20%) who served in Operations Iraqi Freedom or Operation Enduring Freedom have PTSD in a given year.
 (Source: va.gov)

 Cpl.
 Chad Eric Oligschlaeger Foundation for PTSD.

 All rights reserved.